News & Information

 He received the Ph.D. degree from the University of Tokyo, Tokyo, Japan, in 2003 in electronics engineering.

 Collaborate with us

-If there is any inquiry, please contact us by one of the following means.
+If there is any inquiry, please contact us by using our inquiry form.

 Copyright © 2019 Wireless Networks Research Center.
 All Rights Reserved.